Video

 These unique IDs prevent overwriting files when generating multiple videos.

-- General options (resolution, encoder software, etc.).
+- Output options (resolution, encoder software, etc.).

 - HLAE options (Windows only).

-- Encoder software options.
+- Encoder software options (FFmpeg/VirtualDub).

 - Match's comment.